mlhartme/stool/main/documentation.md

 You can see the configured build command with `stool config build`, and you can change it with `stool` *global-option*... `config "build="`*your command*`"`.
 Quotes are mandatory if your command contains spaces.

 The pre-defined build command for artifact stages does nothing.
-Thus, you can invoke `stool build` for artifact stages, it just has no effect.
+Thus, you can get `stool build` for artifact stages, it just has no effect.

-If you invoke `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.
+If you get `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.

 The differences between using `stool build` and executing a build command directly is the execute directory